SudoMagicCode/SudoSignals/docs/docs/plugins/TouchDesigner/TouchDesigner.md

 has_children: true
 nav_order: 1
 permalink: /docs/plugins/TouchDesigner
+vimeoId: 812123891
 ---

 # Getting Started
 Getting started with remote control for a TouchDesigner project is easy.
+{: .fs-6 .fw-300 }

 Before we look at configuring our TouchDesigner project, first make sure that you have followed all of the instructions for getting your sudoSignals client installed and configured.

+{% include vimeoPlayer.html id=page.vimeoId %}

 Check out the getting started pages for a complete [step by step walk through](https://docs.sudosignals.com/docs/plugins/TouchDesigner/tdRemoteControl/).